Skip to main content

 What is Stage 1 vs Stage 2 GP prescribing in NSW?

-Stage 1 (live from March 2026) allows trained GPs to continue stimulant prescriptions that were initially prescribed by a specialist — meaning patients no longer need to return to their psychiatrist for every repeat.
-Stage 2 (expected later) will expand GP rights to include full initiation of stimulant medication, allowing GPs to both diagnose and prescribe ADHD stimulants without a prior specialist prescription.
+Stage 1 (live since 1 September 2025) allows trained GPs to continue and adjust Schedule 8 stimulant prescriptions that were initially prescribed by a specialist — meaning patients no longer need to return to their psychiatrist for every repeat.
+Stage 2 (training commenced March 2026) will expand GP rights to include full initiation of stimulant medication, allowing GPs to both diagnose and prescribe ADHD stimulants without a prior specialist prescription.
+Nearly 600 GPs have expressed interest in Stage 2 training.

 Do I still need a psychiatrist for ADHD in NSW?

-Under Stage 1 (from March 2026), you still need a specialist to initiate your first ADHD stimulant prescription.
-However, once that initial prescription is in place, a trained NSW GP can continue and manage your ongoing medication.
-Under Stage 2 (timeline to be confirmed), GPs are expected to gain full initiation rights.
+Under Stage 1 (live since September 2025), you still need a specialist to initiate your first ADHD stimulant prescription.
+However, once that initial prescription is in place, a trained NSW GP can continue and adjust your ongoing medication via SafeScript NSW.
+Under Stage 2 (training commenced March 2026, first GPs expected mid-to-late 2026), GPs will gain full initiation rights.
 In the meantime, many patients are using the GP pathway for screening and referral to reduce specialist wait times.

 What training do NSW GPs need for ADHD prescribing?